roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

+===

- ****** The Hard Body Shop Clerk ****** bydlsloan© Drake showed John and Cori into the office and Mr. Cornett greeted them warmly, shaking their hands and openly admiring Cori's body.
+Drake showed John and Cori into the office and Mr. Cornett greeted them warmly, shaking their hands and openly admiring Cori's body.
 "Sure I can't convince you to come work for me?"
 Mr. Cornett said, half-jokingly.
 He always joked with her about switching jobs, but it was clear he would hire her in a second.

  "No, thank you, Mr. Cornett," Cori smiled.
 "I love my job."